 Workforce Training Programs

-Workforce, Economic, and Community Development division of Patrick & Henry Community College offers a range of intensive, short-term training programs based on the needs of local employers.
-Most programs take between 6 and 12 weeks to complete and may lead to an industry credential.
+P&HCC offers a variety of intensive, short-term training programs tailored to the needs of local employers.
+Most programs are completed between 6 to 15 weeks and result in a nationally recognized industry credential.
+Earning a certification demonstrates to employers that you are committed to your career.
+Certifications validate your skills and knowledge, enhancing your credibility, job opportunities, and earning potential.
 Although no college credit will be awarded for these programs, students are awarded a certificate of completion for each successfully completed course listing for continuing education documentation purposes.

 A U T O M A T I O N & R O B O T I C S